fluidex/fluidex-backend/README.md

 # including rust / docker / docker-compose / nodejs etc.
 $ bash scripts/install_all.sh

+# set the keystore path and password env in `goerli.env` to test on goerli
+$ source goerli.env

 # compile zk circuits and setup circuits locally
 # start databases and message queue with docker compose
 # and launch all the services